Museum of the Bible: Exhibits

 Several museum partners are responsible for the design and layout of the various exhibits.
 The PRD Group was responsible for the history of the Bible floor.
 PRD Group has previously collaborated on exhibits at Smithsonian National Museum of American History and National Museum of Natural History.
 BRC Imagination Arts is developing the narrative of the Bible floor.
 Jonathan Martin Creative recreated a Nazareth village from the first century.
 C&G Partners led the design of the impact of the Bible floor.
 Previous work by C&G Partners includes the United States Holocaust Memorial Museum and the Abraham Lincoln Presidential Library and Museum.

-The museum contains more than 40,000 objects and artifacts, ranging from the time of Abraham through the New Testament period.
+The museum exhibits around 1,500 objects and artifacts, ranging ranging across 4,000 years of history.
 Artifacts include biblical papyri, Torah scrolls, rare printed Bibles, Jewish artifacts and contemporary treasures of Christian and Jewish culture.
 The museum also exhibits significant archaeological artifacts owned by collaborating institutions and private collectors such as the Israel Antiquities Authority.
 Steve Green has donated other ancient artifacts from his personal collection.
 Additional initial exhibits include remains from Julia Ward Howe's original manuscript for the famous song "The Battle Hymn of the Republic" as well as a replica of the Liberty Bell upon which is engraved the Bible verse from Leviticus "Proclaim liberty throughout all the land unto all the inhabitants thereof".

 The roof of the museum features a Biblical garden, where guests can see plant varieties mentioned throughout the Bible.